tko-cactus/due/README.md

 # due
 due is opensource second display software.
+It works on OSX(HOST: Mac, Display: iOS).

 ## To-Do
 - [ ] work as a second display